isomerpages/sp-dndas/pages/Mario Van Der Meulen.md

 include design leadership, meaningful innovation, and human-centred design in the age of AI.
 He has delivered over 150 talks, workshops, and creative sessions across more than 20 countries on five continents.</p>
-<p>Beyond speaking, Mario mentors emerging designers such as through <strong>ADPList</strong> and
+<p>Beyond speaking, Mario mentors emerging designers such as through ADPList
-frequently participates in juries and panels, fostering creative excellence in the next generation.</p>
+and frequently participates in juries and panels, fostering creative excellence in the next generation.</p>